 In 1852 Franklin Pierce was president, Harriet Beecher Stowe’s Uncle Tom’s Cabin was published, the Studebaker Wagon company was formed and Our Founder Christian Friederich Diehnelt brought this skill, knowledge, and love for beekeeping from Rosswein, Germany to the meadowlands of Wisconsin.

+Diehnelt found Wisconsin’s summer clover and wildflowers to be the perfect combination to produce the sweetest honey.
 During this country’s Civil War, it was just honey.
-Now, it’s a long line of products that include mustards, chocolates and flavored Honeysuckles.
+Now, it’s a long line of products that include mustards, chocolates, and flavored Honey Straws.

 When was the last time you took a moment too think about the inner workings of a BeeHive?
 Or even the history of Beekeeping and how it came to be such an important part of our lives?
 Not to recently?
 Well a visit to our “Honey of Museum” can change all that.
 A Beautiful collection of educational displays ranging from historical artifacts to purpose built cut away exhibits, providing a great view into the history of beekeeping and what it means to us today.

 From an exhibit of paintings depicting the earliest known representation of Beekeeping and Honey Handling

 To an explanation of how Beekeeping came to be in North America, and how it became such an important part of our economy

 Embark on a Journey around the world and see how Beekeeping is unique to each part of the globe